oahehc/react-browser-support/README.md

 handle browser support for React project

 ---
-1. check user's browser at index.html
-2. add unsupport.html in public folder
+### public/index.html
+check user's browser and redirect to unsupport.html with browser hash if the browser is not in our support list.

+### public/unsupport.html
+display upgrade and download browser link base on browser type